You can email me at firstname.lastname@example.org, connect with me on LinkedIn, check out my GitHub, or look at my resume.

-Fall 2018 is my third semester as an Undergraduate Student Instructor, i.e. Teaching Assistant, in the EECS department at UC Berkeley.
+Spring 2019 is my fourth semester as an Undergraduate Student Instructor, i.e. Teaching Assistant, in the EECS department at UC Berkeley.
 I’m currently a TA for Data 100, but have also TA’d Data 8 (introductory data science) and CS 61A (introductory programming) in the past.
-Check out my teaching page [here](link to teaching page).
 I was a recipient of the outstanding GSI award for the 2017-2018 year, an award that is given annually to the top ~9% of GSIs in each department.
 My teaching page is linked above.

-The Fall 2018 semester is also the inaugural semester of Introduction to Mathematical Thinking, a 2-unit student-run course that I created in order to prepare students for our extremely challenging introductory discrete math and probability course that students need to do well in in order to declare the Computer Science major.
+Spring 2019 is also the second semester of Introduction to Mathematical Thinking, a 2-unit student-run course that I created in order to prepare students for our extremely challenging introductory discrete math and probability course that students need to do well in in order to declare the Computer Science major.
 You can read the textbook I wrote for it here.

-I also was the director of curriculum development for Data Science for India, an organization that aims to broaden access to data science skills across India.
+In the summer of 2017, I was the director of curriculum development for Data Science for India, an organization that aims to broaden access to data science skills across India.
 I helped oversee the creation of a curriculum that was based off of Berkeley courses, but accessible to students with no prior computing knowledge.